Estonia Flag Estonia

 3. Add salt and sugar to taste as the mixture reaches the boiling point.

-5. Separately, fry the onions.
+5. Separately, in a pan set over medium heat, fry the onions.

 6. Add onions just before serving.